 - How can I attain my long term goals in order to make a better life for myself and my child?

 - Would I consider applying for WIC, Medicaid, and/or other government assistance programs?

-There are a wide range of adoption plans available, from closed adoptions to very open adoptions.
+There is a wide range of adoption plans available, from closed adoptions to very open adoptions.
 Find out as much as possible about adoption so you can make an informed decision.

 - You can choose the adoptive family and control many details affecting the future of your child.